 The ideal candidate is a mission-driven professional with a high level of integrity, transparency, and dependability and superior organizational and time management skills.
 The candidate must have accounting experience equivalent to 7-10 years of with responsibility for financial data, budgeting, reporting and audit coordination, and full understanding of accounting practices according to GAAP.

 Founded in 1976, Abby’s House was one of the first shelters specifically for homeless women in the US.
 Our mission is “to provide shelter and affordable housing, as well as advocacy and support services, to homeless, battered and low-income women, with or without children.”
-Abby’s House currently has 79 units of affordable housing and 9 overnight shelter beds.
-Abby’s House has a long and rich history of working with the complexities of homelessness and abuse, and provides a safe, trauma-sensitive, supportive, and welcoming environment.
-We help each woman to recognize her own inner strengths and abilities and to connect with the resources, information and support to heal and reclaim her life.
+Abby’s House manages 4 properties in the Crown Hill and Downtown Worcester neighborhoods with a total of 79 units of affordable housing and 9 overnight shelter beds.
+Our total annual operating budget is $2,143,435, and we recently completed a successful $16.2 million renovation of our largest property that we now manage as AKFH Renovations LLC.
+We are committed to excellence in our finance procedures and to the long-term sustainability of Abby’s House.

-The Director of Programs is a key member of the Abby’s House leadership team, directly and indirectly manages 8-10 staff and 100 program volunteers, and reports directly to the Executive Director.
+The Director of Finance is a key member of the Abby’s House leadership team, manages the Senior Accountant, and reports directly to the Executive Director.
 Responsibilities include, but are not limited to, the following:

 Candidates must possess the following qualifications: